vdemeester/blog/content/posts/2018-09-18-gotest-tools-icmd.md

 ## Conclusion… {#conclusion}

 … that's a wrap.
-In my opinion, this is one the most useful package provided by `gotest.tools` after `assert`.
-It allows to easily run command and describe what result you expect of the execution, with the least noise possible.
+The `icmd` package allows to easily run command and describe what result are expected of the execution, with the least noise possible.
 We **use this package heavily** on several `docker/*` projects (the engine, the cli)…

 [^fn:1]: The `icmd` package is one of the oldest `gotest.tools` package, that comes from the [`docker/docker`](https://github.com/docker/docker) initialy.
 We introduced these `CmdOp` but implementations were in `docker/docker` at first and we never really updated them.